kissgyorgy/my-stars/README.md

 ## CSS

-- [tailscale/golink](https://github.com/tailscale/golink) - A private shortlink service for tailnets
+- [rochacbruno/py2rs](https://github.com/rochacbruno/py2rs) - A quick reference guide for the Pythonista in the process of becoming a Rustacean
 - [hasinhayder/tailwind-cards](https://github.com/hasinhayder/tailwind-cards) - A growing collection of text/image cards you can use/copy-paste in your tailwind css projects
 - [alex-oleshkevich/starception](https://github.com/alex-oleshkevich/starception) - Beautiful exception page for Starlette apps.
 - [nanxiaobei/hugo-paper](https://github.com/nanxiaobei/hugo-paper) - 🪺 A simple, clean, flexible Hugo theme